Environmental Awareness

 Almost two decades ago a rust fungus (Uromycladium tepperianum) that is specific to reducing the reproductive and vegetative growth of the alien Port Jackson (Acacia Saligna) trees along the Breede River was introduced.
 Whilst unfortunately not exterminated, the Port Jackson’s ferocious growth has been curbed to allow vegetation indigenous to our area to regain a foothold.
 In 2011 we also had 2 scholars chop down Port Jackson trees as part of their community service to achieve their President’s Award.

 In 2007 a large number of the alien water guzzling Blue Gum (Eucalyptus) trees were professionally chopped down along our stretch of the Breede River.
 Our area unfortunately has very few indigenous trees and whilst the reeds quickly grew back they were no match to the ferocious growth of the Blue Gums.
 A single Blue Gum tree can consume up to 600 liters of water per day.
-More Blue Gums are scheduled to be cut down whilst we will try our best to maintain those that are home to magnificent high roosting Fish Eagles, Harrier Hawks, the Western Osprey and a host of aquatic birds.
+More Blue Gums were ruthlessly cut down by the government in 2019, not allowing even one of the 150 years old trees to survive as a home to the magnificent high roosting Fish Eagles, Harrier Hawks, the Western Osprey and a host of aquatic birds.
+Fortunately the majority of these birds have now found a home in the Blue Gums at the stables and around the farm further away from the river.

 Whilst financial constraints in adopting new technologies are often an initial barrier to lowering our environmental footprint …